Consulting the Yi Jing 易经 I Ching WG (Book of Changes)

 The yarrow stick method is considered the most ancient and authentic way of consulting the Yi Jing, but it can take several minutes to cast a hexagram.

-Yarrow sticks are stalks of the herb Achillea sibirica (Siberian Yarrow).
+Yarrow sticks are stalks of the herb Achillea sibirica ➚ (Siberian Yarrow).
 It is a close relative of the ornamental plant 'Achillea' grown in gardens.
 Yarrow was used medicinally to both staunch bleeding and cause nose bleeding giving it a powerful association with life.
 In Asia a simple method of divination was to insert the foliage in the nose and the answer was determined by whether or not the nose started to bleed.
-The reason for the Western botanical name ‘Achillea’ was chosen because Achilles used it to staunch the bleeding of his troops according to the Illiad .
+In some countries it is known as the 'nose bleed' plant.
+The reason for the Western botanical name ‘Achillea’ was chosen because Achilles ➚ used it to staunch the bleeding of his troops according to the Illiad ➚.

 There is a whole protocol for preparing to make a Yi Jing reading.
 The room should be entered from the east; incense should be burnt; the stalks should be placed on the north side of the table and the bundle passed through the incense smoke before being divided.

 50 yarrow sticks are used, the first step is to take out one stick and set it down parallel in front of you, this is the 'observer' and takes no further part in the process.
 This leaves 49 sticks.
-The following steps are repeated six times once for each line of the hexagram starting from the bottom towards the top.
+The following steps are repeated six times building each line of the hexagram from the bottom upwards.

-6. One last time, gather up all the sticks and repeat steps 1-4, gathering up the remainders and placing them on the ‘observer’ again.
+- One last time, gather up all the sticks and repeat steps 1-4, gathering up the remainders and placing them on the ‘observer’ again.
 You will now have three little bundles of sticks laid out on the ‘observer’ stick.
-Count up the number of sticks in each little bundle and note down the total.
-These three numbers generate the first bottom line of the hexagram.
+Count up the number of sticks in each little bundle and note it down.
+These three numbers getermine the bottom line of the hexagram.

 Yarrow stick method probabilities

 The mechanism of counting in fours is a little more complex than you might first think.
 As the remainders can be 1 to 4 you might expect the counts of the groups to be anything from 1+1=2 all the way up to 4+4=8 but this is not the case.
 In the first round there were 49 sticks, the second and third rounds only used the 'fours' so they are always a multiple of four.
 To appreciate how it works you need to go through the mathematics.
 If there are 'n' sticks in the left hand, then the first remainder of the left hand pile can be 1, 2, 3 or 4 sticks but this leaves 49-1-n sticks in the right hand pile.
-The remainder of the right pile can only be 3, 2, 1 or 4 respectively.
+The remainder for the right pile can only be 3, 2, 1 or 4 respectively.
 So the total for the left and right remainders can only be 4, 4, 4 or 8 respectively.
 With the extra stick from the right side this requires the total for the first bundle to be only ever 5 or 9.
 If your total is not 5 or 9 then you have miscounted.
 In effect you only need to count the sticks in the left hand, those in the right hand just confirm you have counted correctly.
-You will also note that the probability is not 50:50 as it would be for tossing a coin.
-This accounts for the different probabilities of outcomes in the yarrow stick method.
+This results in a very unequal probability for the first result - 75% it will be a 5 but only 25% chance it will be an 9.
+For a coin this would have been 50:50 .
+This results in the different probabilities of outcomes in the yarrow stick method.

 Now comes the task of converting the counts into one line of the hexagram.